mayankdutta/programming_basics/incremental model.md

-- prioritizes requirements of system and implements them in groups.
+- prioritises requirements of system and implements them in groups.
 - each subsequent release of system adds function to the prev. release, until all designed functionalities have been implemented.
 #### adv
 - uses divide and conquer breakdown of tasks.